6th Cavalry Brigade (United States): Formation

 From 1928 to 1931 the brigade was redesignated as 'Regular Army Inactive' and maintained training through an affiliation with the 14th Cavalry Regiment, and conducted training at Fort Des Moines, Iowa.
-On 1 May 1932 the brigade was withdrawn from the VII Corps Area and subsequently allocated to the III Corps Area.
-During the brigade's time as part of the III Corps Area, the regiment was deemed 'inactive'.
+On 1 May 1932 the brigade was withdrawn from the Seventh Corps Area and subsequently allocated to the Third Corps Area.
+During the brigade's time as part of the Third Corps Area, the regiment was deemed 'inactive'.

 By July 1933 the brigade was organised with personnel from the Organized Reserves.
-On 1 June 1936 the brigade was withdrawn from the III Corps Area and allotted back to the VII Corps Area.
+On 1 June 1936 the brigade was withdrawn from the Third Corps Area and allotted back to the Seventh Corps Area.
 By December 1939 the brigade was organised in Des Moines, Iowa.
 However, the brigade was disbanded on 10 October 1940.

 By the time the brigade was disbanded, it was organised as follows: